 Perhaps the worst part of this it is that these unique codes are serially assigned thereby making it much easier for hackers to locate just about anyone’s information they wish.

 To protect yourself, the best shot you’ve got is to not reveal the PNR on your tickets to anyone.
 The other thing GDS can do is upgrade their entire system to meet modern day threats and probably do away with the six digit codes they currently give.
-If you think this is not a big deal, then maybe imagine a scenario where you get to the airport only to find out that that your flight booking has just been canceled.
+If you think this is not a big deal, then maybe imagine a scenario where you get to the airport only to find out that that your flight booking has just been cancelled.

 Discover more from TechBooky